-The effectiveness of therapies for newly diagnosed Hodgkin lymphoma patients has reduced the need for stem cell transplantation.
-Stem cell transplantation isn't recommended for initial treatment of patients who have Hodgkin lymphoma, but it may provide a cure for patients with relapsed disease.
-Two types of stem cell transplantation can be used:
+Stem cell transplantation is higher risk than chemotherapy alone or in combination with radiation therapy.
+The effectiveness of therapies for newly diagnosed Hodgkin lymphoma (HL) patients has reduced the need for stem cell transplantation and it isn't recommended for initial treatment of HL patients.
+However, it may provide a cure for patients with disease that is relapsed (returned after treatment) or refractory (does not respond to treatment).